 20 Worst Songs Of The 80s For Rock Fans

 Putting together a list of the worst ’80s songs was much more challenging than the last one we did, where we showcased what we believed were the worst ’70s songs.
-The big difference is that the songs from the ’70s we had a little fun with were mostly novelty songs.
+The big difference is that the ’70s songs we had a little fun with were mostly novelty songs.
 However, the similarity between the ’70s list and this new ’80s list is that both are filled with songs that, in the end, just got on our nerves.
 Of course, one reason a song gets on your nerves is overplay, and many of the songs on this list were overplayed.
 In the ’70s, we just had to deal with them on the radio, but in the ’80s, we had to deal with them being overplayed on MTV.

 So, here we have compiled a list of 20 of the worst songs of the ’80s, pretty much because these are the ones that just got under our skin for various reasons.
 Every time we hear them, we cringe a little.
 Of course, some people will argue that many of these songs are very much loved, and that’s cool—whatever floats your boat.
 But for us, these songs made us feel like we were drowning.

-# 20 – That’s What Friends Are For – Dionne Warwick, Elton John, Gladys Knight and Stevie Wonder
+# 20 – That’s What Friends Are For – Dionne Warwick, Elton John, Gladys Knight, and Stevie Wonder

 As much as I love the music of Dionne Warwick, Elton John, Gladys Knight, Stevie Wonder, Burt Bacharach, and Carole Bayer Sager, there is just something about this song that makes me simply want to shut it off—it’s as simple as that.
 Maybe it reminds me of weddings, with people hugging each other at the end and then cursing each other out in the parking lot because someone wants to get home faster than the others.
 I worked a lot of weddings as a musician in the ’80s, and I hated playing this song because the same people who cursed me out for one reason or another while I was performing would then be hugging and kissing each other.
 I guess it’s personal for me, but I don’t think I’m alone in not liking this one.
 It’s great singing, great playing, and great performances and all that yada yada yada, but man, this one just brings me down.